nobody910/nobody910.github.io/_pages/about.md

 I'm always delighted to collaborate, discuss, chat, and learn from different minds!
 So please feel free to contact me via email (shengliu@kth.se), WeChat (nobody-910), or any other convenient means of communication!

-My **research interests** include, but are not limited to:
+My current **research interests** focus on the intersection between:
-* artificial intelligence
 * federated learning
+* autonomous driving
-* security and privacy in smart cities
+* security and privacy

 ---